 - If you are following the TSS simplified journey, remember to complete your Supplementary Declaration once your goods have arrived in NI

-The Supplementary Declaration requires a full data set (see the Data guide: TSS declaration data requirements on NICTA) and is always completed after the goods move.
+The Supplementary Declaration requires full information (see the Data guide: TSS declaration data requirements on NICTA) and is always completed after the goods move.
 This is used to close the customs journey and pay any required duties and other charges.
 Submission of the Supplementary Declaration in TSS is required by the tenth calendar day of the month following the goods movement.
 You do not have to make use of this additional time and can continue to submit your Supplementary Declaration by the fourth working day of the following month if preferred.

 TSS will automatically submit a Final Supplementary Declaration on your behalf to HMRC, detailing the number of Supplementary Declarations finalised for a given reporting period.